ilbers/isar/RECIPE-API-CHANGELOG.md

 When using kas, the `build_system` needs to be set to `isar-rootless`, which currently requires a development version of kas (for details, check the kas mailing list).

+Note, that the build dir may contain files that were generated within the rootless environment and cannot be deleted from the outside by the calling user.
+To simplify the cleanup, we provide the `isar-clean-builddir` script that helps purging directories with mixed ownerships (without requiring root privileges).